bundlewrap/bundlewrap/docs/content/items/routeros.md

         },
 ```

-The `id-by` Option tells bundlewrap to identify configured items by the specified key.
-In the above example, bundlewrap
+The `id-by` option tells BundleWrap to identify configured items by the specified key.
+In the above example, BundleWrap
-searches for all items with item-ids starting wih `/interface/vlan` that contain a `name` key.
+searches for all items with item ids starting wih `/interface/vlan` that contain a `name` key.
 It
-finds `/interface/vlan?name=vlan6` and assumes that only one vlan should be configured and it should have a `name`
+finds `/interface/vlan?name=vlan6` and assumes that only one VLAN should be configured and it should have a `name`
 of `vlan6`.
-It will then delete any VLANs on the switch not matching this selection.
+It will then delete any VLANs on the node not matching this selection.

 For different items, different selection keys are useful.
-For example for bridge-Ports, the `interface` key is often
+For example for bridge ports, the `interface` key is often
 used:

 ```